EducationNC/EdNC-2019-theme/wp-content/plugins/acf-image-aspect-ratio-crop/readme.txt

 Contributors: joppuyo
 Tags: acf, field, image, crop
 Requires at least: 4.9
-Tested up to: 5.3
+Tested up to: 5.4
 Requires PHP: 5.5
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ACF field that allows user to crop image to a specific aspect ratio
+ACF field that allows user to crop image to a specific aspect ratio or pixel size

 == Description ==

-A field for Advanced Custom Field that forces the user to crop their image to specific aspect ratio after uploading.
-This is especially useful in responsive image use cases.
+A field for Advanced Custom Field that forces the user to crop their image to specific aspect ratio or pixel size after uploading.
+Using an aspect ratio is especially useful in responsive image use cases.

 After cropping, a new cropped image variant is created in the gallery and saved into the post.
 Thumbnails are also generated for the new image.
 User can re-crop the original image at any time from the post page.

 The cropped image variants are hidden by default in the media browser and on the media page but you can view them by selecting the "list view" on the media page.

+There are two modes of operation: aspect ratio and pixel size.
+You can select this option when creating the field in ACF field options.

+= Aspect ratio =

+Use this option if you want the image to be of specific aspect ratio like 16:9 but the pixel size is not important.

+After selecting an image, user can select an area from the image that matches this aspect ratio.
+When crop button is pressed, the area is cropped from the original image.

+If you need a smaller image size, you make use of WordPress's thumbnail functionality to access a smaller version of the image.

+= Pixel size =

+Use this option if you need a specific pixel size image like 640x480.
+User will not be able to select an image smaller than the defined pixel size.

+After selecting an image, user can select an area from the image they want, which can be larger than the pixel size but may not be smaller.
+The aspect ratio of the selection is locked according to the pixel size.

+When crop button is pressed, the area is cropped from the original image.
+After the crop is complete, the image will be automatically scaled down to the pixel size.
+This means the final image will always be the specified size.

 = Compatibility =